 7 Feasibility of Stock Assessments

 Fisheries stock assessments are designed to provide stock status and management information via a population model that is scaled to the available data.
-Tradionally the data requirements include landings record or estimates of catch, abundance indices and biological information, for stocks (i.e. sharks) that are not tradionally managed, and considered bycatch there are often gaps in space and time for many of these species, estimates of removals are often highly uncertain and data poor methods or other alternatives may be more appropriate than full stock assessments.
-Here we consider each of the key shrk species and the possiblity of a stock assessment or other population level study to develop stock status and management information.
+Tradionally the data requirements include landings record or estimates of catch, abundance indices and biological information.
+For stocks that are not tradionally managed and considered bycatch (i.e. sharks), there are often short data series and data gaps for many species, estimates of removals are often highly uncertain and data poor methods or other alternatives may be more appropriate than full stock assessments.
+Here we consider each of the key shark species and the viability of a stock assessment or other population level study to provide stock status and management information.

-Blue shark (Prionace glauca) in the north Pacific This species has been the subject of multiple stock assessments using both basic Bayesian production models and length based meth- ods (SS3 and MFCL), there is sufficient data to develop reliable inputs for abundance indices and removals.
-Particular challanges exist for estimating catch and indices of abundance in areas where fishing behaviour has shifted towards targeting of sharks.
+Blue shark (Prionace glauca) in the north Pacific.
+This species has been the subject of multiple stock assessments using both basic Bayesian production models and length based methods (SS3 and MFCL), there is sufficient data to develop reliable inputs for abundance indices and removals.
+Particular challenges exist for estimating catch and indices of abundance in areas where fishing behaviour has shifted towards targeting of sharks.

-Blue shark (Prionace glauca) in the south Pacific An analysis of the potential catch and CPUE series to support a stock assessment of blue shark in the south Pacific Ocean was presented at the SC9 (WCPFC-SC9-2013/SA-WP-04) and noted that in general the data exist to complete a stock assessment, however all data sets (observer, logsheet, aggregate) share the same characteristics of poor coverage with respect to space, time, or species identification.
-This study analyzed only data from the WCPO convention area in the south Pacific, and it is likely that blue shark in the south Pacific are well mixed enough to support a single south Pacific wide stock assessment.
-Although fisheries data in the south eastern Pacific exist, the data has not been analyzed for this study and no indication wheter they would support a south pacific wide stock assessment can be given.
+Blue shark (Prionace glauca) in the south Pacific.
+An analysis of the potential catch and CPUE series to support a stock assessment of blue shark in the south Pacific Ocean was presented at the SC9 (WCPFC-SC9-2013/SA-WP-04) and noted that in general the data exist to complete a stock assessment, however all data sets (observer, logsheet, aggregate) share the same characteristics of poor coverage with respect to space, time, or species identification.
+This study analysed only data from the WCPO convention area in the south Pacific, and it is likely that blue shark in the south Pacific are well mixed and would support a single south Pacific wide stock assessment.
+Although fisheries data in the south eastern Pacific exist, the data have not been analysed and no indication as to whether they would support a south pacific wide stock assessment can be given.

-Mako shark (Isurus oxyrinchus and Isurus paucus ) in the north Pacific The shark working group of the International Statistical Committee is currently working on a INDICATOR-BASED ANALYSIS OF THE STATUS OF SHORTFIN MAKO SHARK IN THE NORTH PACIFIC OCEAN.
-Preliminary results indicate that the indices of abundance, length information and size frequency data exist, though the extent to which tis data can represent the entire north Pacific is unclear, there are conicting trends in abundance and problems with both shortfin and longfin mako being recorded as simply 'mako' shark.
+Mako shark (Isurus oxyrinchus and Isurus paucus ) in the north Pacific.
+The shark working group of the International Statistical Committee is currently working on an INDICATOR-BASED ANALYSIS OF THE STATUS OF SHORTFIN MAKO SHARK IN THE NORTH PACIFIC OCEAN.
+Preliminary results indicate that the indices of abundance, length information and size frequency data exist, though the extent to which this data can represent the entire north Pacific is unclear, there are connecting trends in abundance and problems with both shortfin and longfin mako being recorded as simply 'mako' shark.

-Mako shark (Isurus oxyrinchus and Isurus paucus ) in the sourth Pacific Although no detailed study of the available data for mako sharks has been undertaken, this indicator analysis combined with the fact that mako sharks are often caught in the same fisheries as blue shark would indicated that there exists suficient data for a basic length based stock assessment in the southern portion of the WCPO.
+Mako shark (Isurus oxyrinchus and Isurus paucus ) in the south Pacific.
+Although no detailed study of the available data for mako sharks has been undertaken, this indicator analysis combined with the fact that mako sharks are often caught in the same fisheries as blue shark would indicated that sufficient data exist for a basic length based stock assessment in the southern portion of the WCPO.

--length composition data by sex in the south Pacific indicate that the majaority of females, and recently the majorty of males observed are immature. -observed nominal cpue (region 6) is declining throughout the time period, while the proportion of positive sets is increasing.
+-length composition data by sex in the south Pacific indicate that the majority of females, and recently the majority of males observed are immature.
+Observed nominal CPUE (region 6) is declining throughout the time period, while the proportion of positive sets is increasing.